folkehelseinstituttet/Fhi.Frontend.Demo/src/MOCK_DB_DATA/library-items/color/README.md

 in file `src/MOCK_DB_DATA/library-items/foo/_foo.data.ts`.

-The constant in `src/app/segment-paths.ts` is used as part of "Library second level menu" in one of the lazy-loaded views, and the last segment in the link is used to call `getLibraryItems()` in `ListOfVariationsDataService`.
+The constant in `src/app/segment-paths.ts` is used as part of "Library second level menu" in one of the lazy-loaded views, and the last segment in the link is used to call `getLibraryItems()` in `LibraryItemsDataService`.

 ## File structure